aabbtree77/tensors/index.md

 A major take-away message for me is that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.
 This allows to approach Maxwell formally in line with other spins.
 However, the apparatus is rather heavy, we do not get complete Maxwell's equations, and thinking of $E$ and $B$ is just as good, if not better.
 Moreover, spins $\frac{3}{2}$ and $2$ have been developed only up to the basis and the product table along with the traces.
 No physics has been reached.
 No doubt Shankland weighed the odds of finding anything interesting there and decided not to expend energy in these directions.

-Steven Weinberg was able to squeeze out a little bit more out these higher spin formalisms by enforcing gauge invariance, only to arrive at Maxwell and Einstein around 1964-1965.
+Steven Weinberg was able to squeeze a little bit more out these higher spin formalisms by enforcing gauge invariance, only to arrive at Maxwell and Einstein around 1964-1965.

 A lot of technical questions are left unanswered.
 When and why do the combinations of the primitives such as $k$, $g$, $\gamma$ would form an algebra?
 Where do these primitives come from for an arbitrary Lie group/algebra?
-Have we not missed the Pauli matrix or the Levi-Civita symbol [$\epsilon$](https://en.wikipedia.org/wiki/Levi-Civita_symbol)?
+Have we not missed Pauli matrices or the Levi-Civita symbol?
 How to complete an algebra, verify the basis dimension?
 Why is $\gamma_{\mu}p^{\mu}$ treated like an independent quantity when building a vector-spinor basis, effectively doubling the basis dimension from 5 to 10?

 The gauge transforms are barely discussed.
 They have been made somewhat digestible by Donald H. Kobe in his AJP papers, but there is no unification with spin there and not much new per se.